renatosbispo/diwe-challenge-backend-jr/README.md

   - I agree with **Kent C. Dodds**' [article](https://kentcdodds.com/blog/write-tests) where he states that integration tests:
     > [...] strike a great balance on the trade-offs between confidence and speed/expense.

-- **TDD:** because it should simplify code and provide quick feedback during development.
+- **TDD:** because it should simplify code and provide quick feedback during development
 - **POO:** mostly for practicing this paradigm and the application of **SOLID** principles.

 ### Technologies

-🚧 Coming soon. 🚧
+- **Node.js**: because it's the ecosystem where I have the most experience
+- **Typescript**: for preventing a lot of bugs even before the application runs
+- **Prisma.js**: because I want to test this ORM that became so popular, supports many relational databases (and **MongoDB**) and promises to be simpler and faster to use than its alternatives.
+- **Express.js**: because it's the framework I'm most familiar with
+- **Helmet.js**: an Express middleware that sets multiple HTTP headers for additional security
+- **Docker/Docker Compose**: to provide a consistent environment across all workflow stages (development, testing, and deployment).

 ## Setup